Key Takeaways: Dining Etiquette 101

 Coats and Bags: Don't leave your belongings in disarray!
 Hang your coat on the back of your chair or place it neatly on the designated coat rack.
 Keep your bags tucked away under the table or discreetly placed on an adjacent chair.

 Mobile Phone Etiquette: In this digital age, it's essential to mind our mobile manners.
-Keep your phone on silent mode and resist the bad manners of scrolling through social media while at the dinner table.
+Before sitting down at the table, put your phone on silent or vibrate mode throughout the entire meal and up until you leave the table.
+Resist the bad manners of scrolling through social media while at the dinner table.
 Have good table manners by engaging in meaningful conversation and giving your undivided attention to your fellow diners.

 Mastering Table Manners